 3. Dark Chocolate

-I also recommend keeping your chocolate on the low side of sugar.
+I would also recommend keeping your chocolate on the low side of sugar.
 If you are making hot cocoa, get plain organic cocoa at the store, warm up some unsweetened plant milk of choice and add plain organic stevia for a healthy treat!
 I recommend this brand of stevia but the Whole Foods brand also has a great stevia extract that is only stevia in the ingredients.

 Quinoa contains a range of B vitamins, and, when in low supply, can impeded production of serotonin.
 This multitalented grain-like seed also delivers complex carbohydrates for even more mood-boosting action.
 Add quinoa to any veggie dish in place of rice to keep those winter blues away!